-India, with its endless natural diversity and rich artistic legacy is a traveler’s paradise.
-The varieties of places to visit in India is overwhelmingly large and fascinating.
+India, with its endless natural diversity and rich artistic legacy, is a traveler’s paradise.
+The variety of places to visit in India is overwhelmingly large and fascinating.
 The varied facets of our culture make it all the more intriguing to travel in India.

-Being the seventh largest country in the world, everyone can find his dream place to visit here in India.
-Be it a spiritual destination, an adventure spot or any other sort of destination, you just name it and there will be one.
+Being the seventh-largest country in the world, everyone can find his dream places to visit in India.
+Be it a spiritual destination, an adventure spot, or any other sort of destination, you just name it and there will be one.
 Every nook and corner of this country is capable of leaving you awestruck and mesmerized.
-With its snow-clad mountains, the backwaters, the dense forests, enchanting beaches, breathtaking ghats and colossal ancient architecture, it is always rewarding to travel in India.
+With its snow-clad mountains, the backwaters, the dense forests, enchanting beaches, breathtaking ghats, and colossal ancient architecture, it is always rewarding to travel in India.

 Ghats of Varanasi